Most tax registrations are compulsory, depending on your business size and type.

-Here’s a rundown on the business taxes you need to operate your business.
+Here are the main tax registrations you need to operate your business.

 Registrations for all businesses